Know the building

 Get a due diligence report

-Receive a structured summary from public city records — violations, sales history, zoning, FAR analysis, and more.
+Receive a structured summary from official city records — violations, sales history, ownership, zoning, FAR analysis, liens, and more — in about 30 seconds.

 Example queries